To content

 Fifth meeting (15.06.2023)

-Main topic: Competence-oriented examination
+Main topic: Competence-oriented testing

 Summary: Screencast

-With the participation of our technical committee, GAMM experienced a novelty on its 100th anniversary: for the first time, a mini-symposium was dedicated solely to the topic of "Didactics and modern teaching".
+With the participation of our expert committee, GAMM experienced a novelty on its 100th anniversary: for the first time, a mini-symposium was dedicated solely to the topic of "Didactics and modern teaching".
 On the one hand, the aim was to explain the basic concepts of didactics to the audience.
 On the other hand, concrete implementations in the sense of "best practice" examples were presented.
 The speakers are listed below together with their abstracts and presentation slides.

 Fourth meeting (27.10.2022)